asiniscalchi/pallet-staking-ddpos/README.md

 #### Delegation

 A **delegator** does not take any _direct_ role in maintaining the network, instead, it votes on a set of validators  to be elected.
-Once interest in delegation is stated by an account, it takes effect at the next election round. e
+Once nterest in delegation is stated by an account, it takes effect at the next election round.
 An account can become a delegator via the `vote` call.